Rust-for-Linux/rust-for-linux.com/src/Branches.md

 It is maintained by Andreas Hindborg.
 Please contact him through [Zulip](Contact.md#zulip-chat).

+### `rust-net`

+[`rust-net`](https://github.com/Rust-for-Linux/linux/tree/rust-net) is dedicated to networking-related abstractions.

+The branch is kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
+Fixes and features are welcome.

+It is maintained by Trevor Gross and Valentin Obst.
+Please contact them through [Zulip](Contact.md#zulip-chat).

 ## Past branches

 These branches are unmaintained, archived, deprecated, frozen or do not exist anymore in the repository.